AlvarBer/Persimmon/docs/src/postmortem.md

 ==========

-After the evaluation it is time to make a retrospective, and look what has been achieved and what not.
+After the evaluation it is time to make a retrospective, and look what has been achieved and what has not.

 On the introduction several objectives were mentioned, let's revisit those.

 * Research.
-There was a literature review on all the fields covered by the system.
+Background research was conducted on fields covered by the system.
 It was particularly interesting learning about the dataflow paradigm, because it is a niche I was not familiar with.
 It was also great looking at the available commercial solutions, they prove